|

 He said AOT will hold a meeting Friday with airlines to discuss the problem.

-"The new airport could serve up to 45 million passengers yearly.
-I have not seen any reason to say that it is getting too crowded at the moment," Chotisak added.
+"The new airport could serve up to 45 million passengers yearly. crowded at the moment," Chotisak added.

 Here is a story from the SYDNEY MORNING HERALD, dated February 8, 2007: